 Cross Facial Nerve Graft & Gracilis Muscle Transplant

 Some patients with long-term facial paralysis and synkinesis may be candidates for a cross facial nerve graft and gracilis muscle transplant.
-These cutting-edge surgical procedures, combined with physical therapy, can help restore dynamic facial animation, such as the ability to smile, in facial paralysis patients.
+These Synkinesis surgery procedures, combined with physical therapy and other Facial Synkinesis treatment, can help restore dynamic facial animation, such as the ability to smile, in facial paralysis patients.

-The procedure is typically done in two parts.
-First, nerve grafts from the lower leg are harvested and fixed to the functioning facial nerve in what is known as a cross-facial nerve graft.
+These procedures are typically done in two parts.
+First, nerve grafts from the lower leg are harvested and fixed to the functioning facial nerve, i.e. the cross-facial nerve graft.
 The second stage is the gracilis muscle transplant in which a portion of the gracilis muscle free flap from the inner thigh is harvested and attached to the cross-facial nerve graft.
-Together, these two procedures and physical therapy typically restore some facial movement within 8 months, and patients continue to see improvement for up to two years.

 Synkinesis FAQs